alymenbr/potloc-exercise/Readme.md

 ### Iteration 1 - Starting out
 _I cannot stand anymore having to check the inventory of each of our stores!
 I need a single source of truth, a centralized view of our inventory.
 Get me on a call with Anthony right now.
 I bet he can have something done before the end of the day!_ - Mr. Aldo.

-After a brief talk with him, we checked our annotations:
+After a brief talk with him, we checked our meeting notes:

 ```
 	- Aldo will be the sole user of the solution for the time being